VCityTeam/UD-Demo-VCity-Sunlight/Readme.md

 4. Open [http://localhost:8000/](http://localhost:8000/) to view it in your browser.

-When changes are made the app is rebuild.
+When changes are made to the files, the app is automatically rebuilt (no need to execute the run debug command again).

 ### Usage